 A celebration of free speech, civil discourse and democratic engagement at Arizona’s public universities, the Regents’ Cup engages students in rigorous debate anchored by respect and civil discourse.
 The Regents’ Cup provides an opportunity for students to compete through debate for scholarships and course credit in an engaging competition showcasing the commitment of the universities to upholding the intrinsic rights of all students to liberty and freedom of speech.
-The application process for 2019 is closed; applications for 2021 will be available to students in spring 2020.
-Next Regents' Cup will be held February 2021.
+The application process for 2021 is now open until October 1, 2020.
+The next Regents' Cup will be held February 26 - 27, 2021.

 Debate at public universities is a historic tradition that fosters leadership in students and rewards academic skills of questioning, sound argument and confident speaking.
 The Regents’ Cup competition is designed for students from all of Arizona’s public universities to engage in rigorous debate.

-The inaugural Regents’ Cup was held at the University of Arizona, McClelland Hall, 1130 E. Helen Street in Tucson, on Nov.
-16, 2019.
-Semi-final and final rounds were open to the general public during the afternoon.
-This tri-university competition featured student team members engaging in debate and speech events that honor participants for articulating different points of view in an environment where competitors remain civil and respectful.
+The 2021 Regents' Cup will be held at Arizona State University in Tempe on February 26-27, 2021.
+Semi-final and final rounds are open to the general public.
+This tri-university competition features student team members engaging in debate and speech events that honor participants for articulating different points of view in an environment where competitors remain civil and respectful.

 1st place – ASU: Valielza O’Keefe and Joshua Pardhe